ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 * [Learn about Pandoc](https://pandoc.org/)

-However, I've avoided Pandoc until now because ironically enough, it's **so** powerful that it's extremely complex, and thus got in the way of doing the writing.

-*Pandoc Convert Plus* coupled with *Pandoc interface YAML* fixed this problem for me.

-NOTE: You'll also need to [install Python](https://www.python.org/downloads/) to make the packages work.
+Ironically enough, because Pandoc is so powerful I've found it complicated to use, and I avoided it until I discovered *Pandoc Convert Plus* and *Pandoc interface YAML*.

 * [Pandoc Convert Plus](https://web.pulsar-edit.dev/packages/pandoc-convert-plus) allows you to use Pandoc from within Pulsar edit.
 * [Pandoc interface YAML](https://web.pulsar-edit.dev/packages/pandoc-interface-yaml) makes the process **far** easier by allowing you to add Pandoc settings as YAML at the top of any file you wish to convert.

+IMPORTANT: I also needed to [install Python](https://www.python.org/downloads/) to make the packages work.

 ## But I just want to output to PDF!